 |Video showing the bridge and the people cycling on it.|

 * The Netherlands has more 'long' bridges, so you can argue which one is "longest".
 The Nijmegen 'Snelbinder' bridge is a lot longer than this one.
 But it is attached to an existing railroad bridge and as such not a specific cycle bridge.

-Why this isn't so important as you might think Exceptional infrastructure like this is always interesting to see, but what causes people to cycle in large numbers is the very tight network of everyday, but high quality, cycle routes.
+Why this isn't so important as you might think Exceptional infrastructure like this is always interesting to see and it makes for easy blogging.
+However it's not significant so far as getting people to ride bikes.
+What causes people to cycle in large numbers is the very tight network of everyday, but high quality, cycle routes.